-Would you like to learn critical negotiation and conflict resolution skills that will your employer save money, time and personnel problems?
-Are you interested in improving the quality of your interpersonal relationships at home and at work?
+Would you like to learn critical negotiation and conflict resolution skills that will save your employer money, time and personnel problems?
+Are you interested in improving the quality of your interpersonal relationships?

-Conflict management and dispute resolution offer skills that have just begun to be tapped in nearly every career field.
-Learn to resolve disputes through arbitration, negotiation, mediation, facilitation and other approaches.
-You can focus on specific areas such as domestic relations, the workplace, ethical issues, organizational and community issues, or more advanced understandings of mediation or negotiation.
+Conflict management and dispute resolution offer skills for nearly every career field and interpersonal arena.
+You can learn to resolve disputes through arbitration, negotiation, mediation, facilitation and other approaches.
+Specific focus areas include domestic relations, the workplace, ethical issues, organizational and community issues, or more advanced understandings of mediation or negotiation.

-Even if your job description doesn’t currently include conflict resolution and dispute management skills, you can enhance your ability to be hired and promoted by knowing how to effectively use them.
-Many people take our courses simply to improve their interpersonal relationships both at work and at home.
+Even if your job description doesn’t include conflict resolution skills, you can enhance your career by mastering them.
+Many people also take courses to improve their interpersonal relationships both at work and at home.

-Two of our courses, Introduction to Mediation and Introduction to Divorce Mediation, satisfy the required minimum 40 hours to mediate in the state of Texas (each course actually provides 48 classroom hours).
+Two courses, Introduction to Mediation and Introduction to Divorce Mediation, satisfy the required minimum 40 hours to mediate in the state of Texas (each course actually provides 48 classroom hours).

 Ready to take the first step toward your new career?